 A griddle accessory for your grill opens up the possibility of grilling eggs, pancakes, omelets and anything else you can cook in a frying pan.
-With this handy tool, you can turn your grill into a stove top that gives you almost unlimited versatility.
+With this handy tool, you can turn your grill into a stovetop that gives you almost unlimited versatility.
 First, you need to find the griddle that is right for you and your grill.
 Then you need to learn a few basics to make griddle cooking easy and fun.
 Basically, a griddle is just a sheet of metal, whether it is stainless steel, cast iron, or enameled metal.

-The right griddle for you needs to give you the space you want both in griddle space as well as the grill space.
+The right griddle for you needs to give you the space you want both in griddle space as well as the grilling space.
 You can get a griddle that covers the entire grill area or a smaller griddle that leaves you with room to grill as well.
 If you have a small grill you'll probably want a full-size griddle but if you have a large grill surface you might want to leave some space for grilling while you have the griddle on the grill.
 You can generally find griddles in many different shapes and sizes.
 Have a kettle-style charcoal grill?
 There are round griddles to fit it.

-On a charcoal grill, you need to make sure that the griddle you get allows for sufficient air flow.
+On a charcoal grill, you need to make sure that the griddle you get allows for sufficient airflow.
 It should not fit the grill surface too closely or the fire will be starved of oxygen due to low airflow.
 Otherwise, you can use a griddle on a charcoal grill as easily as you would a gas grill.

+One thing to think about however are using hot and cool zones.
 Do you want to have a very hot section of your griddle and a medium warm section?
 If so you will need to bank more coals on one side of your charcoal grill than the other.
 With a multi-burner gas grill you can have one burner on high and the other on medium to create these different cooking zones.

-Having the different cooking zones is a good idea so that you can more foods around as they get cooked.
+Outdoor cooking on a griddle is very easy.
+Having different cooking zones is a good idea so that you can more foods around as they get cooked.
 You will also want to make sure that you have some kind of oil or butter handy.
 Unless you are using a nonstick griddle you need to cook with oil, cooking spray or butter to keep foods from sticking.
 Be warned when using cooking sprays near an open flame.
-Cooking sprays can be very flammable and so either avoid them all together or make sure you are extremely careful.
+Cooking sprays can be very flammable and so either avoid them altogether or make sure you are extremely careful.